WillForan/nfb/README.md

       * 4 seconds infusion:
         * 4 stages: 0, 33, 66, 100, 100
         * Each stage displays for 1 second
+      * 0 - 3 seconds of random jitter
+        * Jitters are sample from an exponential distribution
       * 2 seconds will improve
-        * Keyboard responses are restricted to 1, 2
+        * Keyboard responses are restricted to 1, 2, 3, 4, 5, 6, 7, 8, 9 0
-          * 1 = Yes
+          * ?? = Yes
-          * 2 = No
+          * ?? = No
-      * 0.25 - 2 seconds random jitter
+      * 0 - 3 seconds random jitter
         * Jitters are sampled from an exponential distribution
       * 10 seconds feedback
         * 3 stages
-          * 1-3 seconds baseline (excluding the initial baseline screen)
+          * 1-2 seconds baseline (excluding the initial baseline screen)
-          * 2-4 seconds ramp
+          * 0.5-3 seconds ramp
           * rest at max
-        * Feedback consists of Gaussian noise
+        * Feedback consists of Gaussian noise2
         * For stages 2,3 two sine waves are added to signal
       * 2 seconds improved
         * Keyboard responses restricted to 1, 2
           * 1 = Yes
           * 2 = No
-      * 0.25 - 2 seconds random jitter
+      * 0 - 3 seconds random jitter
         * Jitters are sampled from an exponential distribution

 **Design Options**